 - Age, particularly middle-age to senior dogs

-- Repetitive stress from athletic activities such as agility, flyball, or dock diving
+- Repetitive stress from athletic activities such as agility, flyball, or diving

 - Injuries such as fractures or ligament tears

 - Prior diagnosis of hip or elbow dysplasia

 - Infections that affect the joints, such as Lyme Disease